Semenoll Review

 Effectiveness

-Rating: 5 / 10
+Rating: 6.1 / 10

 Semenoll provides reasonably high doses of two ingredients: maca root and Tribulus terrestris.
 Studies looking at maca's abilities show improved semen characteristics in humans and mice, as well as an increase in sexual desire.
-But those studies use a minimum of 1,500mg doses compared to Semenoll’s 900mg.
+However, those studies use a minimum of 1,500mg doses compared to Semenoll’s 900mg.
 It’s close to what might make a difference for some men but still falls a bit short.

 Tribulus is a substance that may boost testosterone.
 That amplified testosterone would have a positive ripple effect on a man's sexual health, improving libido, semen quality, and erectile performance.
 Studies in rats have been the most successful, with doses equivalent to roughly 900mg for a 200lb man.
-With Semenoll’s 1,107mg dose, tribulus appears to be the product’s central support pillar.
+With Semenoll’s 1,107mg dose, Tribulus appears to be the product’s central support pillar.

 Most of the other ingredients could be considered window dressing.
 For example, zinc offers testosterone-boosting effects, but it's important to know what kind of zinc you're getting.
 Depending on its preparation, elemental zinc concentrations in various forms of zinc will differ.
 Semenoll uses zinc oxide, a particularly potent preparation at 80% elemental zinc.
 Its 9mg of zinc oxide provides you with 7.2mg of elemental zinc.
 That sounds pretty good until you consider alternatives; not only do other companies like Male Extra or Max Performer offer much higher doses of zinc, but it turns out zinc oxide is harder for the body to absorb than other forms, negating the benefits of its concentration.